bacdillon/AutomationPlayground/PowerPlatform/Event Proposal Approval & Notification/README.md

 ## 9. Automation Logic

-The flow uses an event-driven design rather than a scheduled process.
+The flow uses an event driven design rather than a scheduled process.
 Its primary trigger is **When an item is created** for the SharePoint **Event Activities** list.

 After the trigger, the workflow starts and waits for an approval.
 The approval request is configured for the first response and includes dynamic values such as the event/activity name, budget, event date, submitter, and a direct item link.
 A condition then compares the approval outcome with **Approve**.
 The approved test path posts messages to the selected Microsoft Teams channel, including the final approved status.